timm/sinless/project.md

 recommend you work in pthna dn use repl.iy for your experimetnal set u

 10 marks come from igna lab rate insoemthon else's

+## part2:
+do something with the code

+- show how where the current. code base fails (cause data size gets better)
+-  do something to optimize it. anohter language. better data structures. rethink the core processing. something.
+-